KnorpelSenf/typegram/README.md

 ## Using Promises

-All of the methods are specified with the actual return type of the Telegram API.
+All of the methods are specified with the actual return type of the Telegram Bot API.
 If you need them to return `Promise`s instead, consider using `TelegramP`.
 This type maps all methods of `Telegram` to a promisified version.

 ## Using API Response Objects

-The Telegram API does not return just the requested data in the body of the response objects.
+The Telegram Bot API does not return just the requested data in the body of the response objects.
 Instead, they are wrapped inside an object that has an `ok: boolean` status flag, indicating success or failure of the preceding API request.
 This outer object is modelled in `typegram` by the `ApiResponse` type.